-There is only one way to learn valuation concepts, and that is by repeatedly applying them to solve real-life problems faced by businesses.
+There is only one way to learn valuation concepts, and that is by repeatedly applying them to solve reallife problems faced by businesses.
 Every new concept we learn will be applied to a real-life example (a small numerical problem, a mini-case, or a full-fledged case), which we will collectively solve in the class.
 You are expected to attend the class, actively participate in this exercise, and take down notes; I will not post any solutions to in-class examples on the web page.

 Every now and then, I will assign one of these examples as an in-class group assignment, and will give each group 10-15 minutes to collectively solve the problem on a piece of paper.
 I will then grade your submissions, which will contribute to the "in-class group assignments and participation" component (5% weight) of your overall grade.
-It is, therefore, important that you turn in your group requests by September 5th, so that the groups can be in place when we meet on September 9th.

 Note that the in-class assignment is not a surprise quiz; it is only meant to be an active participation exercise, and will be graded accordingly.
-Needless to say, if you miss a class, you will miss out on any inclass assignments assigned that day.
+Needless to say, if you miss a class, you will miss out on any in-class assignments assigned that day.
 Regardless of the reasons for your absence, there will be no make-up assignments.